cookpad/global-style-guides/python/README.md

   <sup>[link](#use-pep8)</sup>

 - <a name="multi-line-statements"></a>
-  PEP8 specifies a line length limit of 79 characters.
-Please try to adhere to this.
-If you have a specific reason for requiring a longer line length then this should be discussed in the review process.
-In this case, you must not extend beyond 125 characters per line, the limit on character length in the Github diff view.
+  Restrict line length to 120 characters.
 For multi-line statements, use the backslash `\` to indicate next-line continuation.
 Next line continuation should use indentation.
     <sup>[link](#multi-line-statements)</sup>
     <details>
     <summary><em>Example</em></summary>